GabrielleBreeze/vail_systems_test_assignment/README.md

 Thank you for your effort on this assignment and interest in Vail Systems!
 Please return this assignment within 2-3 business days.

+Candidate input:

+You can find two separate files with different approaches for solvinf this problem.
+I intentionally added both solutions.
+In my opinion version which includes 'while' loop is more efficient and readable for next reasons:
+* Operations '.pop' and '.append' both have O(1) complexity
+* Worst case scenario for 'while' loop will give O(n-1)
+* In matter of readability, using 'while' loop is more generic, launguage agnostic approach.